wenzhan510/laravel-auth-user/readme.md

 }

 ```
-In the above two functions, `retrieveById`is used when a guest tries to login via credentials like email and password. `retrieveByToken` is used when a logged user tries to perform a request.
-Both functions are overritten to ensure that the model is fetched from Cached-User instead of User.
+In the above two functions, `retrieveById` is used when a guest tries to login via credentials like email and password. `retrieveByToken` is used when a logged user tries to perform a request.
+Both functions are overwritten to ensure that the model is fetched from Cached-User instead of User.
 Register the new AuthService Provider by editing `app\Providers\AuthServiceProvider.php`
 ```
 <?php